My Alternative Hypothesis for the Mechanism Behind Muscle Growth

 Of course the plant may be eaten by animals, which then may be eaten by other animals, thus passing along the food chain the electrical energy harvested from the Sun.

 NADPH acts in a like manner as ATP.
 When it donates an electron, it becomes NADP+.
 The ‘+’ represents the ‘H,’ without its electron.
-An H (hydrogen) atom is composed of just one electron and one proton; so, less NADPH’s donated electron, what remains of the ‘H’ is just a proton (‘+’), yielding NADP+.
-You can see why scientists refer to hydrogen ions as protons—this is important, as you’ll see.
+An H (hydrogen) atom is composed of just one electron and one proton; so, without NADPH’s donated electron, what remains of the ‘H’ is just a proton (‘+’), yielding NADP+.
+You can understand why scientists refer to hydrogen ions as protons—this is important, as you’ll see.

 Body builders are well-aware they must eat more for their muscles to grow, to achieve ‘hypertrophy.’
 However, they are hyper-focused on the fact that they need to eat proteins, or the amino-acid building blocks of proteins, to provide the structural components of muscle cells.
 What provides the energy needed to put those structural components together?
 And what directs that energy into the muscles?—Herein is where my hypothesis comes into play: